seapagan/fastapi-template/docs/usage/configuration/environment.md

 Below is a full .env file.
 This can also be found in the root of the API as `.env.example`.

-The `TEST_DB_xxx` variables are not used at the moment, they will allow the use of Postgres as the testing datbase instead of the default SQLite.

-!!! tip

-    If you use the `develop` branch, Postgres **is** enabled for testing and is used by default.

-    The GitHub action will automatically create a Postgres database for testing and run the tests against it.

 ```ini
 --8<-- ".env.example"